Maintenance of Certification

 - After you have successfully registered, ABIM will forward your information to ABP.
 ABP will confirm with ABIM that your information has been forwarded to the computer testing administrator.

-- When ABIM receives confirmation that your information is forwarded, you will receive a letter from ABIM that explains how to schedule a testing center and date
+- When ABIM receives confirmation that your information is forwarded, you will receive an e-mail from ABIM that explains how to schedule a testing center and date

 Key Exam Dates